eclipse-archived/smarthome/docs/documentation/development/bindings/thing-handler.md

 triggerChannel("channelId", "PRESSED")
 ```

-The call will be delegated to the framewort.
+The call will be delegated to the framework.
 It is binding specific when the channel should be triggered.

 ## Updating the Thing Status